Why blocking IP addresses won't protect your ads from click fraud

 The result: over 80% of the IP addresses used for click fraud were used once.
 That means if you're trying to stop click fraud by blocking IP addresses, you're going to have a greater than 80% failure rate.

 To make matters worse, ad networks like Google Ads only allow you to block 500 IP addresses from seeing or clicking on your ads.
-Therefore if you have 10,000 IP addresses which are known to have previously committed click fraud, you're limited to blocking 500 (5%) of the IP addresses.
+Since there are more than four billion IP addresses, what are the odds you're going to correctly guess which ones are being used to click on your ads?

 The best way to prevent click fraud